chrisdavies/plite/README.md

 Here's the basic Alite usage:

-    // Get takes the URL to be retrieved.
-(Delete
+    // Get and delete take the URL to be retrieved or deleted.
-    // works exactly the same way.)
     Alite.get('/api/foos').then(function (result) {
         alert('GOT: ' + JSON.stringify(result.data))
     });

-    // Put takes a url and the object that will
+    // Put and post take a url and the object that will
     // be sent to the server as JSON.
-(Post works
-    // exactly the same way.
     Alite.put('/api/foos/23', {
         name: 'Turd Furguson'
     }).then(function (result) {